The Univalence Principle: The univalence principle for diagram structures

 are surjective (resp.\ split-surjective). \end{definition}

+Note that being a surjective or split-surjective weak equivalence is not obviously a symmetric notion: it does not seem straightforward to ``invert'' such an equivalence.
+But with the help of \cref{thm:hsip-vss-folds}, below, we can obtain an inverse to a split-surjective equivalence between \emph{univalent} structures.

 Makkai defined surjective weak equivalences under the name \emph{very surjective morphisms}; other names for them include \emph{Reedy surjections} and \emph{trivial fibrations}.
 Unfortunately, we are currently unable to prove our desired general result with surjective weak equivalences, so for the present we restrict to the split-surjective equivalences.
-We write $\VSS(f)$ for the type ``$f$ is a split-surjective equivalence''.
-Our first main result (\cref{thm:hsip}) is:
+We write $M \strucequiv N$ for the type of split-surjective equivalences from $M$ to $N$.\nomenclature[\cequiv1]{$M\strucequiv N$}{type of split-surjective equivalences between diagram structures $M$ and $N$} Our first main result is: